ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/compare-exchange-view.markdown

 ![Compare Exchange View](images/compare-exchange-view.png "Compare Exchange View")

 1. **Documents Tab**
-   Select to see document-related options and the list of documents in this datase .
+   Select to see document-related options and the list of documents in this database .
 2. **Compare Exchange**
    Select to see the Compare Exchange view.
 3. **Add new item**